Reading International (RDI) Q1 2026 earnings summary

 Outlook and guidance

-Management expects continued cinema recovery in 2026, supported by a robust film slate and enhanced food & beverage offerings.
+Management expects continued momentum in cinema operations through 2026, supported by a robust film slate and enhanced food & beverage offerings.

-Real estate asset sales (Cinemas 1,2,3 and Napier) are expected to provide liquidity for upcoming debt maturities.
+Proceeds from asset sales (Cinemas 1,2,3 and Napier) are expected to provide liquidity for upcoming debt maturities and further reduce debt.

 Capital expenditures will remain focused on cinema upgrades; new real estate development is largely deferred.